tytydraco/yessleep/out/WARNING_Never_make_a_deal_with_the_devil_on_the_deep_web_He_keeps_raising_his_price.md

 It all started with me scrolling the web.
 I didn’t have a girlfriend or any real friends to be honest, so that’s how I spent most Sundays.
-Numbly clicking until it got late enough to panic about work.

 To be specific, it was the so-called “deep web”.
 Not because I was into anything shady, but because a bunch of YouTube videos had made me curious.